 How can your business adapt its model to better serve your community and your customers?
 Can you keep the lights on by shifting to meet a new demand and make a social impact while you do so?
 Pivoting to service the new Covid economy could provide a way forward for your business.

 What can you share with your customers to keep them engaged online?
 Can your SME offer dance parties or masterclasses in baking skills?
 Your online content doesn’t have to be related to your core business, but can serve as a way to engage and uplift your customers in difficult times.

 Utilise social media to keep in regular contact and post updates on the availability of your products and any service updates.
-If you’ve been putting off digital transformation for your business then now could be the time to focus on creating relatable content and shifting more of your business towards your online platforms.
+There are so many really great online tools for you to level up your social media game, so if you’ve been putting off digital transformation for your business then now could be the time to focus on creating relatable content and shifting more of your business towards your online platforms.